catseye/realpath/README.markdown

 ========

-This is Cat's Eye Technologies' `realpath`, a simple command-line tool that resolves relative filenames to absolute ones.
+This is Cat's Eye Technologies' `realpath`, a simple command-line tool that resolves relative file paths to absolute ones.
 It:

 *   is written in Python
 *   is small and has no dependencies besides Python